diginov/craft-sentry-logger/README.md

 - Craft edition, licence, schema and version
 - Craft `devMode` status taken from general config
 - Craft current environment taken from `CRAFT_ENVIRONMENT`
-- Twig template path and line number for exception in compiled templates
+- Twig template path and line number for exceptions in compiled templates

 ## Requirements

-This plugin requires PHP 7.2 or later and Craft CMS 3.4.0 or later.
+This plugin requires PHP 7.2 or later and Craft CMS 3.5 or later.

 ## Installation